biolink/biolink-model/docs/index.md

          * [PopulationOfIndividualOrganisms](PopulationOfIndividualOrganisms.md) - A collection of individuals from the same taxonomic class distinguished by one or more characteristics.
 Characteristics can include, but are not limited to, shared geographic location, genetics, phenotypes [Alliance for Genome Resources]
              * [StudyPopulation](StudyPopulation.md) - A group of people banded together or treated as a group as participants in a research study.
                  * [Cohort](Cohort.md) - A group of people banded together or treated as a group who share common characteristics.
 A cohort 'study' is a particular form of longitudinal study that samples a cohort, performing a cross-section at intervals through time.
+     * [Polypeptide](Polypeptide.md) - A polypeptide is a molecular entity characterized by availability in protein databases of amino-acid-based sequence representations of its precise primary structure; for convenience of representation, partial sequences of various kinds are included, even if they do not represent a physical molecule.
+         * [Protein](Protein.md) - A gene product that is composed of a chain of amino acid sequences and is produced by ribosome-mediated translation of mRNA
+             * [ProteinIsoform](ProteinIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference protein.
+See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4114032/
+     * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi.
+     * [SequenceVariant](SequenceVariant.md) - An allele that varies in its sequence from what is considered the reference allele at that locus.
+         * [Snv](Snv.md) - SNVs are single nucleotide positions in genomic DNA at which different sequence alternatives exist
  * [BioticExposure](BioticExposure.md) - An external biotic exposure is an intake of (sometimes pathological) biological organisms (including viruses).
  * [Book](Book.md) - This class may rarely be instantiated except if use cases of a given knowledge graph support its utility.
  * [BookChapter](BookChapter.md)
  * [ChemicalEntity](ChemicalEntity.md) - A chemical entity is a physical entity that pertains to chemistry or biochemistry.
-     * [ChemicalExposure](ChemicalExposure.md) - A chemical exposure is an intake of a particular chemical entity, other than a drug.
-         * [ComplexChemicalExposure](ComplexChemicalExposure.md) - A complex chemical exposure is an intake of a chemical mixture (e.g. gasoline), other than a drug.
      * [ChemicalMixture](ChemicalMixture.md) - A chemical mixture is a chemical entity composed of two or more molecular entities.
          * [ComplexMolecularMixture](ComplexMolecularMixture.md) - A complex molecular mixture is a chemical mixture composed of two or more molecular entities with unknown concentration and stoichiometry.
          * [Food](Food.md) - A substance consumed by a living organism as a source of nutrition
          * [MolecularMixture](MolecularMixture.md) - A molecular mixture is a chemical mixture composed of two or more molecular entities with known concentration and stoichiometry.
              * [Drug](Drug.md) - A substance intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease
-                 * [DrugExposure](DrugExposure.md) - A drug exposure is an intake of a particular drug.
-                     * [DrugToGeneInteractionExposure](DrugToGeneInteractionExposure.md) - drug to gene interaction exposure is a drug exposure is where the interactions of the drug with specific genes are known to constitute an 'exposure' to the organism, leading to or influencing an outcome.
          * [ProcessedMaterial](ProcessedMaterial.md) - A chemical entity (often a mixture) processed for consumption for nutritional, medical or technical use.
 Is a material entity that is created or changed during material processing.
      * [EnvironmentalFoodContaminant](EnvironmentalFoodContaminant.md)
      * [FoodAdditive](FoodAdditive.md)
      * [MolecularEntity](MolecularEntity.md) - A molecular entity is a chemical entity composed of individual or covalently bonded atoms.
-         * [NucleicAcidEntity](NucleicAcidEntity.md) - A nucleic acid entity is a molecular entity characterized by availability in gene databases of nucleotide-based sequence representations of its precise sequence; for convenience of representation, partial sequences of various kinds are included, even if they do not represent a physical molecule.
+         * [NucleicAcidEntity](NucleicAcidEntity.md) - A nucleic acid entity is a molecular entity characterized by availability in gene databases of nucleotide-based sequence representations of its precise sequence; for convenience of representation, partial sequences of various kinds are included.
              * [CodingSequence](CodingSequence.md)
              * [Exon](Exon.md) - A region of the transcript sequence within a gene which is not removed from the primary RNA transcript by RNA splicing.
-             * [Gene](Gene.md) - A region (or regions) that includes all of the sequence elements necessary to encode a functional transcript.
-A gene locus may include regulatory regions, transcribed regions and/or other functional sequence regions.
-             * [GeneFamily](GeneFamily.md) - any grouping of multiple genes or gene products related by common descent
-             * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi.
-             * [SequenceVariant](SequenceVariant.md) - An allele that varies in its sequence from what is considered the reference allele at that locus.
-                 * [Snv](Snv.md) - SNVs are single nucleotide positions in genomic DNA at which different sequence alternatives exist
              * [Transcript](Transcript.md) - An RNA synthesized on a DNA or RNA template by an RNA polymerase.
                  * [RNAProduct](RNAProduct.md)
                      * [RNAProductIsoform](RNAProductIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference RNA
                      * [NoncodingRNAProduct](NoncodingRNAProduct.md)
                          * [MicroRNA](MicroRNA.md)
                          * [SiRNA](SiRNA.md) - A small RNA molecule that is the product of a longer exogenous or endogenous dsRNA, which is either a bimolecular duplex or very long hairpin, processed (via the Dicer pathway) such that numerous siRNAs accumulate from both strands of the dsRNA.
 SRNAs trigger the cleavage of their target molecules.
-         * [Polypeptide](Polypeptide.md) - A polypeptide is a molecular entity characterized by availability in protein databases of amino-acid-based sequence representations of its precise primary structure; for convenience of representation, partial sequences of various kinds are included, even if they do not represent a physical molecule.
-             * [Protein](Protein.md) - A gene product that is composed of a chain of amino acid sequences and is produced by ribosome-mediated translation of mRNA
-                 * [ProteinIsoform](ProteinIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference protein.
-See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4114032/
          * [SmallMolecule](SmallMolecule.md) - A small molecule entity is a molecular entity characterized by availability in small-molecule databases of SMILES, InChI, IUPAC, or other unambiguous representation of its precise chemical structure; for convenience of representation, any valid chemical representation is included, even if it is not strictly molecular (e.g., sodium ion).
      * [Nutrient](Nutrient.md)
          * [Macronutrient](Macronutrient.md)
          * [Micronutrient](Micronutrient.md)
              * [Vitamin](Vitamin.md)
+ * [ChemicalExposure](ChemicalExposure.md) - A chemical exposure is an intake of a particular chemical entity.
+     * [DrugExposure](DrugExposure.md) - A drug exposure is an intake of a particular drug.
+         * [DrugToGeneInteractionExposure](DrugToGeneInteractionExposure.md) - drug to gene interaction exposure is a drug exposure is where the interactions of the drug with specific genes are known to constitute an 'exposure' to the organism, leading to or influencing an outcome.
  * [ChemicalSubstance](ChemicalSubstance.md)
  * [ClinicalEntity](ClinicalEntity.md) - Any entity or process that exists in the clinical domain and outside the biological realm.
 Diseases are placed under biological entities
      * [ClinicalIntervention](ClinicalIntervention.md)
          * [Hospitalization](Hospitalization.md)
-             * [HospitalizationOutcome](HospitalizationOutcome.md) - An outcome resulting from an exposure event which is the increased manifestation of acute (e.g. emergency room visit) or chronic (inpatient) hospitalization.
      * [ClinicalTrial](ClinicalTrial.md)
+ * [ComplexChemicalExposure](ComplexChemicalExposure.md) - A complex chemical exposure is an intake of a chemical mixture (e.g. gasoline), other than a drug.
  * [ConfidenceLevel](ConfidenceLevel.md) - Level of confidence in a statement
  * [Dataset](Dataset.md) - an item that refers to a collection of data from a data source.
  * [DatasetDistribution](DatasetDistribution.md) - an item that holds distribution level information about a dataset.
  * [DatasetSummary](DatasetSummary.md) - an item that holds summary level information about a dataset.
  * [DatasetVersion](DatasetVersion.md) - an item that holds version level information about a dataset.
  * [Device](Device.md) - A thing made or adapted for a particular purpose, especially a piece of mechanical or electronic equipment
+ * [DiseaseOrPhenotypicFeatureExposure](DiseaseOrPhenotypicFeatureExposure.md) - A disease or phenotypic feature state, when viewed as an exposure, represents an precondition, leading to or influencing an outcome, e.g. HIV predisposing an individual to infections; a relative deficiency of skin pigmentation predisposing an individual to skin cancer.
+ * [DiseaseOrPhenotypicFeatureOutcome](DiseaseOrPhenotypicFeatureOutcome.md) - Physiological outcomes resulting from an exposure event which is the manifestation of a disease or other characteristic phenotype.
  * [Entity](Entity.md) - Root Biolink Model class for all things and informational relationships, real or imagined.
      * [Association](Association.md) - A typed association between two entities, supported by evidence
          * [AnatomicalEntityToAnatomicalEntityAssociation](AnatomicalEntityToAnatomicalEntityAssociation.md)